Dylan-B-Johnson/Knox-County-Covid-19-Risk-Assesment/README.md

 # COVID-19 Risk Assesment for Knox County
-COVID-19_School_Risk.py allows you to view the latest Knox County COVID-19 data, as well as calculate the expected number of people in a group of a given size that would have COVID-19 and be asymptomatic/presymptomatic.
-Alternatively, you can use the daily_risk.csv to search up the expected number of people in a group of a given size that would have COVID-19 and be asymptomatic/presymptomatic without using the program.
+COVID-19_School_Risk.py allows you to view the latest Knox County COVID-19 data, as well as calculate the expected number of people in a group or school of a given size that would have COVID-19 and be asymptomatic/presymptomatic.
+Alternatively, you can use the daily_risk.csv to search up the expected number of people in a group of a given size that would have COVID-19 and be asymptomatic/presymptomatic without using the program. daily_school_risk_huge.csv can also be used to apply the West High School Model to a school of a different size, but this file is big and it would have to be viewed in Excel (it also would be a pain to search through to the right combination of teachers and students).

 This project scrapes its data from the Knox County Health Department at: https://covid.knoxcountytn.gov/case-count.html at the time the program is run.